-Achillea millefolium or Common Yarrow is known by many common names such as Devil’s Nettle, Thousand Weed, Thousand-leaf, Thousand Seal, Hundred-leaved Grass, Gordaldo, Milfoil, Nosebleed, Nosepepper, Lace Plant, Old Man’s Pepper, Soldiers Woundwort, Plumajillo, Savory Tea, or Sanguinary, it was also known as these Latin names Achillea ambigua or Achillea millefolium var. nigrescens.
-In ancient cultures, this plant was known as herbal militaris and used for suppressing blood from wounds.
+Achillea millefolium or Common Yarrow is also called Devil’s Nettle, Thousand Weed, Thousand-leaf, Thousand Seal, Hundred-leaved Grass, Gordaldo, Milfoil, Nosebleed, Nosepepper, Lace Plant, Old Man’s Pepper, Soldiers Woundwort, Plumajillo, Savory Tea, or Sanguinary.
+It was also known as Achillea ambigua or Achillea millefolium var. nigrescens.
+In ancient cultures, this plant was called herbal militaris and they used it for suppressing blood from wounds.

-Plant Achillea millefolium in the sun, in moist but well-drained soil.
-It grows from 10 to 50cm or 4 to 20in.
-Propagate from seed, sown not deeper than 1/4in or 6mm, or division.
+Grow Achillea millefolium in the sun.
+Plant it in moist but well-drained soil.
+Achillea millefolium grows from to 50cm or 20in.
+Propagate it from seed.
+Plant the seed not deeper than 1/4in or 6mm.
+You can also propagate by division.
 Achillea millefolium requires no pruning except for some deadheading.
 Watch out for aphids or powdery mildew.

 They use Achillea millefolium to feed livestock in Australia and New Zealand.
 There, it is considered a weed.
 The name Achillea comes from Achilles.
 He carried this plant in battles to treat his soldiers’ wounds.
 Millefolium refers to the feathery leaves.
 It means thousands of leaves.